Eddie07/media/README.md

 *Adjusting the time:*

-Use middle-long click to enter adjustments mode.
+Use middle-long button action to enter adjustments mode.

 Adjustment's part will be blinking.
 Press short the button to adjust.